pimcore/pimcore/doc/product-index-product-list.markdown

 As soon the reindex is finished, the current index is switched to the newly created index and the old index is deleted.

+#### Special aspects with findologic exporter
+Basically findologic worker works as described in the optimized architecture.
+But there is an additional speciality with the export:
+Executing `processUpdateIndexQueue()` does not write the data directly to findologic, but into a extra table `OnlineShop_Framework_IndexService_Tenant_Worker_DefaultFindologic::EXPORT_TABLE_NAME` (default is `plugin_onlineshop_productindex_export_findologic`).
+Findologic then can use the endpoint `/plugin/OnlineShop/findologic/export`, which delivers all data directly based on the table `OnlineShop_Framework_IndexService_Tenant_Worker_DefaultFindologic::EXPORT_TABLE_NAME`.
+Valid parameters for this endpoint are:
+- start: Pagination start
+- count: Count of delivered entries
+- shopKey: Shopkey to identify the shop.

 ## 5 - Usage of product list